haotianll/UVIF/README.md

 ## Dataset Preparation

-We preform experiments on [ForgeryNet](https://yinanhe.github.io/projects/forgerynet.html#) and [DFDC (preview)](https://arxiv.org/abs/1910.08854).
+We perform experiments on [ForgeryNet](https://yinanhe.github.io/projects/forgerynet.html#) and [DFDC (preview)](https://arxiv.org/abs/1910.08854).

 We use [RetinaFace](https://github.com/biubug6/Pytorch_Retinaface) to detect face bounding boxes from each video clip